ccoutant/dwarf-locations/024-revise-operations.md

 >   a relocatable address (for example, offsets to thread-local storage).*
 >
 > 7. `DW_OP_const_type`
->       - operands:
+>       - inline parameters:
->         - type DIE offset [LEB128 encoded offset]
+>         - type DIE offset [LEB128]
 >         - size [1-byte unsigned integer]
 >         - constant
 >       - stack output:
->         - X [*specified type*]: constant
+>         - X [*specified type*]
 >
->   The `DW_OP_const_type` operation takes three operands.
+>   The `DW_OP_const_type` operation takes three inline parameters.
 The first
->   operand is an unsigned LEB128 integer that represents the offset of
+>   is an unsigned LEB128 integer that represents the offset of
 >   a debugging information entry in the current compilation unit, which
 >   must be a `DW_TAG_base_type` entry that provides the type of the
 >   constant provided.
-The second operand is a 1-byte unsigned integer
+The second inline parameter is a 1-byte unsigned integer
 >   that specifies the size of the constant value, which is the same as
 >   the size of the base type referenced by the first operand.
 The third
->   operand is a sequence of bytes of the given size that is interpreted
+>   inline parameter is a sequence of bytes of the given size that is interpreted
 >   as a value of the referenced type.
 >
 >   *While the size of the constant can be inferred from the base type